Marriageable age: Rome

 In the Roman Empire, the Emperor Augustus introduced marriage legislation, the Lex Papia Poppaea, which rewarded marriage and childbearing.
 The legislation also imposed penalties for both men and women who remained unmarried, or who married but for whatever reason failed to have children.
 For men it was between the ages of 25 and 60 while for women it was between ages 20 and 50.
-Women who were Vestal Virgins were selected between the ages of 10 and 13 to serve as priestesses in the temple of goddess Vesta in the Roman Forum for 30 years, after which they could marry.
+Girls who were Vestal Virgins were selected between the ages of 10 and 13 to serve as priestesses in the temple of goddess Vesta in the Roman Forum for 30 years, after which they could marry.

 In Roman law the age of marriage was 12 years for females and 14 years for males, and age of betrothal was 7 years for both males and females.
 The father had the right and duty to seek a good and useful match for his children.
 To further the interests of their birth families, daughters of the elite would marry into respectable families.
 If a daughter could prove the proposed husband to be of bad character, she could legitimately refuse the match.
 Individuals remained under the authority of the pater familias until his death, and the latter had the power to approve or reject marriages for his sons and daughters, but by the late antique period, Roman law permitted women over 25 to marry without parental consent.

 Noblewomen were known to marry as young as 12 years of age, whereas women in the lower social classes were more likely to marry slightly further into their teenage years.
 43% of Pagan females married at 12–15 years and 42% of Christian females married at 15–18 years.

 In late antiquity, most Roman women married in their late teens to early twenties, but noble women married younger than those of the lower classes, as an aristocratic girl was expected to be virgin until her first marriage.
 In late antiquity, under Roman law, daughters inherited equally from their parents if no will was produced.
 In addition, Roman law recognized wives' property as legally separate from husbands' property, as did some legal systems in parts of Europe and colonial Latin America.

 In 380 C.E., the Emperor Theodosius issued the Edict of Thessalonica, which made Nicene Christianity the official religion of the Roman Empire.
 The Holy See adapted Roman law into Canon law.